 If you do need to go to the bathroom during the night simply press the call button for the overnight technicians to disconnect you from the machine.
 Even with all the sensors on you it is easy to move around.

-You will be woken up by the same technicians the following morning and be discharged between 6.30am – 7.00am.
+You will be woken up by the same technicians the following morning and be discharged between 6.30am – 7.00am or after you have consulted with your sleep physician.
 If you need to leave earlier than this time please inform the sleep lab technicians upon arrival.
-You’ll be served breakfast and offered and shower before leaving the sleep centre, however, once you have been woken up and the technician has confirmed they have everything they need from you, you can leave the sleep centre at any time before 7am.
+You’ll be served breakfast and offered a shower before leaving the sleep centre, however, once you have been woken up and the technician has confirmed they have everything they need from you, you can leave the sleep centre at any time before 7am unless you have a consultation scheduled with your sleep physician.

 If your referring doctor has requested that you have a follow-up consult with a Sleep Physician, you will be contacted by one of the Physician’s practice staff shortly after the study to book a consult (if not already).
 If your referring doctor did not request a follow-up consult, the sleep study results will be sent back to your doctor within 7 days of the study.
 It is then up to your referring doctor and yourself to arrange an appointment.
 If a second sleep study is recommended, your referring doctor will need to provide you with a new referral to one of our Sleep Physicians for a consultation.